Variational LOCC-assisted quantum circuits for long-range entangled states

-This proposition implies the gradient is a combination of quantum and classical parts.
-Based on this proposition, we propose a protocol to estimate the gradient in Eq.~\eqref{eq:grad}.
-For estimation of the quantum part, $ \mathbf{G}^{Q_k}$, we run shifted LOCC protocols $g_{i\pm}(\gamma, \mbv) = g(\gamma, \mbv) \pm \frac{\pi}{2} \mbe_i$ and taking the energy difference between $g_{i+}$ and $g_{i-}$.
-This subroutine is inspired by parameter shift rules \cite{peruzzo_variational_2014, omalley_scalable_2016, kandala_hardware-efficient_2017}, which directly hold for a single post-selected state $\Phi_{\theta, \mbv_i}$.
-In our protocol, we further show that post-selection can be avoided by introducing classical post-processing.
+Based on this quantum-classical composition structure, we propose a hybrid protocol to estimate the gradient in Eq.~\eqref{eq:grad}.
+The approach consists of the following three steps: first, for estimation of the quantum part, $ \mathbf{G}^{Q_k}$, inspired by parameter shift rules \cite{peruzzo_variational_2014, omalley_scalable_2016, kandala_hardware-efficient_2017}, we shift each circuit parameter $\theta_j$ by $\pm \frac{\pi}{2}$, which gives the following shifted LOCC protocols